Charles Barkley’s ties to LIV Golf, explained

 “The Saudi government ... has committed numerous human-rights violations.
 The most notable case in recent years was the assassination and dismemberment of Jamal Khashoggi, a Washington Post reporter and outspoken critic of the Saudi government,” Golf.com reported in June.

-Players who participate in the LIV Golf tour are facing punishment from the PGA.
+Players who participate in the LIV Golf tour are facing punishment from the PGA Tour.
 Some, including Dustin Johnson and Sergio Garcia, have already resigned from the PGA Tour, according to NBC Sports.